Last updated on

 Quality Cake Pans

-One more item to invest in to step up your cake game are quality cake pans.
+One more essential to invest in to step up your cake game are quality cake pans.
 I recommend Fat Daddio Pans.
 Fat Daddio specializes in anodizing their pans – which basically means they’ve created a pan that evenly distributes heat really, really well.
 What does that mean for you?
 It means you’ll get a more even bake in your cakes.

 The Nice to Haves

-Ok, so now that you have the essential cake decorating tools, let’s talk about the “nice to haves.”
+Ok, so now that you have the essential cake-decorating tools, let’s talk about the “nice to haves.”
 These are items that you can live without, but are definitely nice to have!

 A cake leveler does exactly what the name implies – levels cakes.
 Each side has numbers on it so that you can line up the wire to create a perfectly leveled cake.
 I have THIS one by Wilton.